Automated Drone Image Analysis Tool

 Released – May 2019

 The RX (Reed-Xiaoli) anomaly detector extracts targets that are spectrally distinct from the image background by using the squared Mahalanobis distance as a measure of how anomalous a pixel is with respect to an assumed background.
 Once the RX scores have been calculated, each scored pixel is evaluated against a user-specified threshold to declare whether or not it should declared anomalous.
-Any sufficiently large groups of anomalous pixels are flagged as “areas of interest” in the image.
+Any sufficiently sized (defined by the user) areas of pixels scored above the threshold are flagged as “areas of interest” in the image.

 The RX anomaly detector used in ADIAT utilizes the rx function in Spectral Python.